rygorous/rygblog-src/posts/care_and_feeding_worker_threads_1.md

 -time=2013-02-17 23:31
 -parent=occlusion_culling
-# The care and feeding of worker threads, part 1
+-title=The care and feeding of worker threads, part 1

 It's time for another post!
 After all the time I've spent on squeezing about 20% out of the depth rasterizer, I figured it was time to change gears and look